-The Department of Veterans' Affairs has developed the Veterans' Medicines Advice and Therapeutics Education Services (Veterans' MATES) project with the aim of improving the use of medicines and related health services in the veteran community.
+The Department of Veterans' Affairs (DVA) has delivered the Veterans' Medicines Advice and Therapeutics Education Services (Veterans' MATES) program with the aim of improving the use of medicines and related health services in the veteran community.

 Topic materials available on this website reflect information current at the time of distribution.

 For more information about the program or one of the Veterans’ MATES topics, health professionals, DVA clients and carers can contact 1800 VETERAN (1800 838 372).

 The University of South Australia is committed to ensuring personal information provided for the Veterans’ MATES program is handled in accordance with the Privacy Act 1988 (Cth) (Privacy Act).

 For more information about how UniSA uses DVA data for the Veteran’s MATES program, please read the :

 DVA Privacy Collection Notice.

 For information about how UniSA uses other data collected from you for the Veterans’ MATES program, please read the :

 UniSA Privacy Collection Notice.